 Acoustic musician, David Benedict, is a southeastern based performer, composer, and instructor seeking to blend tradition and innovation through his music.
 Though proficient with many stringed instruments, David’s main focus is the mandolin.
 Over the years, his broad tastes have led him to push the conventional boundaries of the mandolin by exploring a variety of musical styles.

 Since 2009, David has recorded and performed with Celtic folk band, Emerald Road.
 Additionally, he has played at venues and festivals across the southeast with other local musicians and ensembles, ranging from accompanying singer-songwriters to soloing in a professional orchestra.
-In 2011, David began pursuing a unique degree in Mandolin Performance at Bryan College in Tennessee.
-As part of his education, he has had the privilege of studying with professional mandolinists, Matt Flinner and Mike Marshall.
-Also, David was selected as one of 16 young string musicians to participate in Savannah Music Festival’s 2013 Acoustic Music Seminar.
+In 2013, David graduated from Bryan College in Tennessee with a unique degree in Mandolin Performance.
+As a core part of his education, he studied with professional mandolinists, Matt Flinner and Mike Marshall.
+Also, David has been selected twice to be one of 16 young string musicians to participate in Savannah Music Festival’s annual Acoustic Music Seminar.
 While there, he received hands on instruction from world-class artists such as Mike Marshall, Julian Lage, Darol Anger, David Grisman, Jerry Douglas, Martin Taylor, and others.

 Now, as David pursues music fulltime, he has an emerging reputation for his technical proficiency and authentic voice as a composer and improviser.
 See what others have to say about David: